-The New Zealand Music Hall of Fame was founded in 2007 as a co-operative venture between APRA AMCOS NZ and Recorded Music NZ.
-Both organisations were coincidentally considering instituting an award of this nature at the same time and, rather than set up competing ventures, they agreed to work collaboratively on a Hall of Fame.
+The New Zealand Music Hall of Fame | Te Whare Taonga Puoro o Aotearoa was founded in 2007 as a cooperative venture between APRA AMCOS NZ and Recorded Music NZ.
+Both organisations were considering instituting an award of this nature at the same time and, rather than set up competing ventures, agreed to work collaboratively.
 In June 2014 a formal Trust was established to better organise the Hall’s operations.

-Inductees receive the Hall of Fame “soundshell”; a taonga created by renowned sculptor, Jim Wheeler.
-These taonga are gifted to our inductees privately, with the inductions recognised publicly at the Aotearoa Music Awards, the Silver Scroll Awards or other platforms as deemed suitable by the trustees.
+Inductees receive the Hall of Fame “soundshell”, a taonga created by renowned sculptor Jim Wheeler.
+These taonga are gifted to our inductees privately, with the inductions recognised publicly at either the Aotearoa Music Awards, The APRA Silver Scroll Awards | Kaitito Kaiaka, or another platform deemed suitable by the trustees.

-The purpose of the hall is to:
+The purpose of the Hall is to:

 HALL OF FAME TRUST

-The Hall is governed by the New Zealand Music Hall of Fame Trust.
+The New Zealand Music Hall of Fame | Te Whare Taonga Puoro o Aotearoa is governed by The New Zealand Music Hall of Fame Trust.